APU Vs. CPU Which Performs Better? [iGPU worth your Money?]

 What is a CPU?

 Computer processors are widely known as CPUs.
-The full form of CPU is Central Processing Unit, which is the core part of a Computer.
+The full form of CPU is the Central Processing Unit, which is the core part of a Computer.
 Every other component(GPU, RAM, Storage devices) is directed and utilized by the CPU.

-But what makes a CPU different from an APU is the in-built graphics functionalities.
-The CPU may or may not have a graphics unit to serve the Display output and emphasized GPU computation.
-Or even if a CPU has graphics, it’s basic, often offered by Intel as UHD graphics.upgrading-your-cpu
+The accelerated in-built graphics functionalities.
+The CPU may or may not have a graphics unit to serve the basic Display output.
+Let alone emphasized GPU computation.
+Even if a CPU has HD/UHD graphics, it’s basic.

 What is APU?